Vladislavus1/OlxPyApi/README.md

 ## Error logs

 In rare cases you can face some errors.
 Some of them will give you ```error_logs.txt```, **what you need to do with them?**
-First of all, try to fix url or restart the code, if it's not working, please provide ```error_logs.txt``` to me and i will try to fix it as soon as possible.
+First, try to fix url or restart the code, if it's not working, please provide ```error_logs.txt``` to me, and I will try to fix it as soon as possible.

 ## Disclaimer

 This project is still in a phase of developing, so the risk of facing errors is really high.
-Anyway if you face some of them please provide it to [issues](https://github.com/Vladislavus1/OlxPyApi/issues), i will be really grateful.
+Anyway if you face some of them please provide it to [GitHub Issues](https://github.com/Vladislavus1/OlxPyApi/issues), I will be really grateful.

 #